DFHack/dfhack/Readme.rst

 exportlegends
 -------------
-Exports data from legends mode; allowing a set-and-forget export of large worlds.
+Controls legends mode to export data - especially useful to set-and-forget large worlds, or when you want a map of every site when there are several hundred.

 Options:

+:info: Exports the world/gen info and the legends XML
+:sites: Exports all available site maps
 :maps: Exports all seventeen detailed maps
-:all: first exports the world/gen info, then the XML, then all detailed maps
+:all: Equivalent to calling all of the above, in that order

 Job management